MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 If you have feature requests or suggested improvements, send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank" data-linktype="absolute-path">https://aka.ms/GuidesIdeas</a>.

+## February 2, 2022

+Version XXX of the PC and HoloLens apps fixed a bug introduced in the XXX release that XXX.
+You don't need to update the Dynamics 365 Guides solution to get this update.

 ## January 26, 2022

 |Item|Version|